A Brief History of the Church in Stuttgart

 - Pray for the Lord to rule over the meeting place situation and for His leading going forward.

-- Pray for the the continual pursuing and advance to build up the vital groups.
+- Pray for the continual pursuit and advance to build up the vital groups.

-- Pray that a good number of the freshmen that we met this semester would be saved and fully gained for the church life.
+- Pray that many of the freshmen that we meet this semester would be saved and fully gained for the church life.